hphde/zabbix-vagrant/README.md

 NOTES:

-* MariaDB is v5.5 with CentOS7 and V10.3 with CentOS8
+* MariaDB is V5.5 with CentOS 7 and V10.3 with CentOS 8
-* PostgreSQL12/CentOS8 has no TimescaleDB available yet, thus v11 is used
+* PostgreSQL V12 including TimescaleDB is used on CentOS 7 and 8

 ## Howto